Hotel: Motel

 A motel, an abbreviation for "motor hotel", is a small-sized low-rise lodging establishment similar to a limited service, lower-cost hotel, but typically with direct access to individual rooms from the car park.
 Motels were built to serve road travellers, including travellers on road trip vacations and workers who drive for their job (travelling salespeople, truck drivers, etc.).
 Common during the 1950s and 1960s, motels were often located adjacent to a major highway, where they were built on inexpensive land at the edge of towns or along stretches of freeway.

 New motel construction is rare in the 2000s as hotel chains have been building economy-priced, limited-service franchised properties at freeway exits which compete for largely the same clientele, largely saturating the market by the 1990s.
 Motels are still useful in less populated areas for driving travelers, but the more populated an area becomes, the more hotels move in to meet the demand for accommodation.
 While many motels are unbranded and independent, many of the other motels which remain in operation joined national franchise chains, often rebranding themselves as hotels, inns or lodges.
 Some examples of chains with motels include EconoLodge, Motel 6, Super 8, and Travelodge.

 Motels in some parts of the world are more often regarded as places for romantic assignations where rooms are often rented by the hour.
 This is fairly common in parts of Latin America.

+In the United States, motels have a reputation for criminal activity such as prostitution and drug dealing.